ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 *WARNING: If setting the image up over a network (SSH) make sure not to reboot until all the following configuration is completed and verified!!!*

 ### Install ArPiRobot Raspbian Tools
-Some of the helper scripts are used to create (on boot) and manage the robot-hosted access point so these need to be added to the image before network configuration can be finished.
+The Raspiban Tools contains a service to manage networking as well as several helper scripts that the service uses.
+Install the raspbian tools before proceding.

 ```
 cd ~
-git clone git@bitbucket.org:MB3hel/arpirobot-robotscripts.git
+git clone git@github.com:MB3hel/ArPiRobot-RaspbianTools.git
-cd arpirobot-robotscripts
+cd ArPiRobot-RaspbianTools
 chmod +x install.sh
 sudo ./install.sh
 ```